 It’s a coolish morning, very little breeze, and slightly overcast, very typical of an April day in the Clare Valley.
 And whilst I love the sunshine as much as anyone, it really is a perfect day for cycling the Riesling Trail.

 I meet my riding buddy in Auburn, about 130km north of Adelaide (a very easy 1 1/2 hr drive that morning), and the starting point for our exploration of the Clare Valley.
-It’s a quaint town, with a pub, some great accommodation (B&Bs) and gourmet experiences including relative newcomer Restaurant Terroir.
+It’s a quaint town, with a pub, some great accommodation (B&Bs) and gourmet experiences including the highly regarded Restaurant Terroir.

-We are very quickly on the Riesling Trail itself, a smooth, compacted, fine gravel surface that runs safely alongside the Horrocks Hwy.
+We are very quickly on the Riesling Trail itself, a smooth, compacted, fine gravel surface that runs safely alongside Horrocks Highway.
 And it’s easy, being pretty much flat with gentle gradients here and there.
-But more importantly, rows and rows of vineyards surround us, and sign posts almost immediately directing us to cellar doors close by.
+More importantly, rows and rows of vineyards surround us, and sign posts almost immediately directing us to cellar doors close by.
 Tempting, but we stay strong, having planned our first stop at the historical SevenHill Cellars.

 Less than 20 kms from our start, we reach the area of Sevenhill, with a sign on the Riesling Trail pointing us up a dirt track and through a squeeky farm gate.
 This is a stunning winery and with a history to match.
 In 1848, two Austrian Jesuit priests found fertile ground, perfect for growing grapes for making wine.
 The wine produced was of such good quality that the original purpose of producing sacramental wine was soon scrapped.
 The oldest winery in one of the world’s most award-winning wine regions was born.
 It is a must see on the Riesling Trail, and to be honest, the altar wines are worth a taste too.